-The fair value of promises to give are recorded at their present value of expected future cash flows using average credit adjusted risk free discount rates of 3.3% and 1.98% for the years ended June 30, 2022 and 2021, respectively.
+The current portion of promises to give as presented on the statement of financial position excludes the current portion of endowment pledges as these gifts will be invested in long term restricted funds upon collection.
+The fair value of promises to give are recorded at their present value of expected future cash flows using average credit adjusted risk free discount rates of 3.98% and 3.30% for the years ended June 30, 2023 and 2022, respectively.
 Management periodically reviews promises to give and assesses their collectability and records an allowance for potentially uncollectible amounts.
-Included in promises to give above are balances due from members of the Board of Directors of approximately \$280,000 and \$77,000 as of June 30, 2022 and 2021, respectively.
-Net endowment promises to give of approximately \$1,100,000 and \$275,000 as of 2022 and 2021, respectively, are restricted for the endowment and have been included in endowment net assets (see Note 9).
+Included in promises to give above are balances due from members of the Board of Directors of approximately \$290,000 and \$280,000 as of June 30, 2023 and 2022, respectively.
+Net endowment promises to give of approximately \$7,900,000 and \$1,200,000 as of 2023 and 2022, respectively, are restricted for the endowment and have been included in endowment net assets (see Note 8).